Lortab Side Effects, Abuse & Addiction

 - Other drugs that depress the body’s central nervous system (CNS)

-Combining opioids, benzodiazepines, and other CNS depressants can cause severe breathing problems, resulting in a high mortality risk due to respiratory failure.
+Combining Lortab with these substances can cause severe breathing problems, resulting in a high mortality risk due to respiratory failure.
 Because of this risk, the FDA now requires a Black Box Warning (the strongest warning) on Lortab, all prescription opioids, and benzodiazepines.

 The FDA also encourages medical professionals to limit prescribing opioid pain medications to people using benzodiazepines and other CNS depressants.